NamiDB

 Knowledge graphs

-Hybrid vector + graph retrieval in one engine — no federated joins, no glue code.
+Hybrid vector and graph retrieval in one engine.
+No federated joins, no glue code.
 The substrate for GraphRAG that doesn't add a second store to your stack.

+Every agent gets its own folder in your S3 bucket.
+A million agents is a million folders.
+Scale to zero when idle.
+Backups are a copy.
 Snapshot isolation across time.
-Reconstruct what an agent knew on any past date — by design, not by hack.
-Namespace-per-agent in the cloud.
+Reconstruct what an agent knew on any past date, by design, not by hack.

 Cypher and GQL